 - Cost includes Lightroom, cloud storage

-GIMP, which stands for GNU Image Manipulation Program, has several of the same tools as Photoshop.
+GIMP has several of the same tools as Photoshop.
 Layer editing is possible, which allows GIMP to do more than just a basic crop and color edit.
-Many advanced edits, like local adjustment, blemish corection, and object removal, can be easily tackled inside the open source program.
+Many advanced edits, like local adjustment, blemish correction, and object removal, can be easily tackled inside the open-source program.
 While other free programs will crop, recolor and apply filters, GIMP offers enough advanced tools to be considered a true Photoshop competitor.

 Of course, a free program is never on par with a paid industry standard.
-While GIMP contains most of the same most-used tools, it’s lacking a few features.
-The healing brush, for example, has one option where Photoshop’s brush has four.
+While GIMP contains many of the same most-used tools, it’s lacking a few features.
+The healing brush, for example, has one option whereas Photoshop’s brush has four.
 GIMP also does not have non-destructive adjustment layer editing, where the changes can be reverted or altered later without affecting the rest of the edit.
-GIMP also tends to be behind Photoshop’s latest new tools, with some new options not arriving to the free program to years later.
-GIMP also isn’t as much of a graphic design program as Photoshop — CMYK support, for example, is not included.
+GIMP also tends to be behind Photoshop’s latest new tools, with some new options not arriving to the free program until years later.
+GIMP isn’t as much of a graphic design program as Photoshop — CMYK support, for example, is not included.

 Corel PaintShop Pro